 The amount varies depending on rateable value of the premises and a list of fees can be found in the downloads section of this page.

-If the provisional premises licence is not available there must be a statement of the reasons for the failure to produce the licence.
+If the provisional premises licence is not available you must give a statement of the reasons for the failure to produce the original licence.

 The Licensing Team process these applications as a priority but delays may be experienced in receiving responses to the application from advisors.
 Applicants and their agents should ensure that their applications are lodged in sufficient time to allow this process to take place.
 It is therefore recommended that confirmation applications are lodged at least 14 days prior to the intended opening date of the premises.